rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 item paths would still reflect the directory-structure: - when a series of siblings reference eachother, one would not be able to follow this graph to reach symbols.

 # Drawbacks

+Replicates functionality available with use, mod and #[path=...] directives, and is a slightly different mentality to the existing system.

 heirachical 'use' paths have their own problems.
 When moving sources up or down the directory tree, refactoring would still be needed;